Here are a few notes, in no particular order, which expand on or explain or just reword Jeph's rules, or simply remind you of good practice:

 2- URLs in the [url=<URL>] tag do not have "quotes" round them, unlike on some other forums; putting quotes breaks them.
 It's sensible, and easy, to check your links after posting them, to be sure they're OK.

-3- For mobile browsing you have a choice if you find browsing the normal view too difficult: you can use WAP2 (there's a link at the bottom of each page); or you can use the Tapatalk forum browsing app (cheap but not free, from any app store near you) - search in the app for "questionable" and you'll find the forum there.
+3- For mobile browsing you have a choice if you find browsing the normal view too difficult: you can use WAP2 (there's a link at the bottom of each page); or you can use the Tapatalk forum browsing app (cheap or free, from any app store near you) - search in the app for "questionable" and you'll find the forum there.

 Finally, remember that we're all here to enjoy ourselves.
 Be nice to other people, and they will normally be nice in return.
 If any unpleasantness should arise (and we can't pretend it doesn't happen) either ignore it or take it to PMs if it's personal, or leave it for an admin or moderator to deal with if it's public.
 We will be firm when necessary.